 The Collinis spend their honeymoon on the road and, as one might expect, several side-splitting scenes ensue.

 "The Long, Long Trailer" ended up being MGM's top-grossing comedy film for several years and was a major shot in the arm for Michigan-based New Moon Homes.
-The success of the film contributed to a large increase in business for the manufacturer.

 Original movie poster from MGM Studios